-- To fry: Heat oil to 325 F to 375 F. Fry vegetables in small batches until tender and browned.
+- To fry: Heat oil from 325 F to 375 F. Fry vegetables in small batches until tender and browned.
 Drain on a cooling rack or paper towels.
 Sprinkle with salt and serve.

 Root Vegetable Gratin

 Root vegetables lend themselves perfectly to being thinly sliced, layered, and baked until tender.
 Gratins can be elegant side dishes or casual weeknight suppers.
-Note: If you use onions or leeks cook them until tender before adding to the gratin.
+If you use onions or leeks, cook them until tender before adding to the gratin.

 - Peel root vegetables and slice them thinly (a mandoline works perfectly for this, but a sharp knife and steady hand works just fine).